 Entrance Hall

-Near the main building, there is a small Koi pond with sitting places and a small shop.
+You can see a small Koi pond with sitting places and a small shop near the main building.

-The fact that the whole attraction is inside an airconditioned building makes it perfect for visiting during bad weather (rainy or very hot).
-And we visited the Israel Aquarium on a rainy Saturday.
+The whole attraction is inside an airconditioned building, making it perfect for visiting during bad weather (rainy or hot).
+On one occasion, we visited the Israel Aquarium on a rainy Saturday.

 One important note before entering the Israel Aquarium: you are allowed to photograph, but the use of flash is forbidden.
-So, remove the auto flash before entering.
+So, disable flash before entering.

 The entrance hall includes an information booth and locker room.
 This hall contains the first exhibit – a schooling display with hundreds of fish swimming to the right and marking the beginning of the route.